ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

    the unifuzz64.dll file and the output report file.
 Some script functions may be turned on or off.
 The required edits should be obvious.
    (To edit, Open NotePad and drag the ini file onto the NotePad window.)
-*  Double click the TestExternalFiles.exe file to run the script and generate the report file.
+*  Double click the GroupFromSQLs.exe file to run the script and generate the report file.
 *  Examine the report output file.